MESSAGE FROM OUR FOUNDER

 –Ms. Jihan Mustafa Ibrahim

-Founder and Executive Director
+Founder and President

-ACCOUNTABILITY AND TRANSPARENCY AT EVERY STAGE
+ACCOUNTABILITY AND TRANSPARENCY AT EVERY LEVEL

-Accountability To Beneficiaries
+Accountability To Affected Populations

-Sphere, ICRC, IASC Humanitarian Standards
+UN, Sphere, ICRC, IASC, Do No Harm Humanitarian Standards

 Local Ownership and Stakeholder Engagement